catalinbozianu/n8n-nodes-youtube-transcript/README.md

 ### Installing Puppeteer

 To use this node, Puppeteer must be installed and configured on your n8n instance.
-Here’s a basic installation step:
+Here's a basic installation step:

 1. **Install Puppeteer**:
 	 ```bash